inv2004/kdb_nim/README.md

 Another point is that Nim has inheritance for structures, and we can use it, so the table ``ReplyT`` actually has two fields: ``n`` and ``s``.

-``defineTable`` automatically generates a function which depends on the struct's fields and types during compiletime, not runtime.
+``defineTable`` automatically generates a functions to interact with the table according to the struct's fields and types during compiletime, not runtime.

 ```nim
 const d = {1: "one", 2: "two", 3: "three"}.toTable